bryankhelven/genipapo_web/README.md

 ## How to cite

 Di Felippo, A.; Roman, N.T.; Barbosa, B.K.S.; Pardo, T.A.S.
 (2024).
 Genipapo - a Multigenre Dependency Parsing for Brazilian Portuguese.
 In the Proceedings of the 15th Symposium in Information and Human Language Technology (STIL).
 November, 17-21.
-Belém-PA, Brazil.
-To appear.
+Belém-PA, Brazil. p.
+257-266.
+DOI: https://doi.org/10.5753/stil.2024.245415

 ---